qunitjs/qunit/docs/assert/verifySteps.md

 ### Description

-The `verifySteps()` assertion compares a given array of string values (representing steps) and compares them with the order and values of previous `step()` calls.
+The `assert.verifySteps()` assertion compares a given array of string values (representing steps) and compares them with the order and values of previous `step()` calls.
 This assertion is helpful for verifying the order and count of portions of code paths, especially asynchronous ones.

+The list of steps to validate is reset when `assert.verifySteps([/* ...snip ... */])` is called.
+This allows multiple combinations of `assert.step` and `assert.verifySteps` within the same test.

 ### Examples